 While I love saving money and use to utilize coupons about 70 percent of the time..
 Over the years, as my kids grow and we get involved in a ton of after-school fun activities, I will admit that I could no longer focus on clipping coupons AND shop AND cook AND..
 AND..
 AND.. my days got shorter and shorter and so did my patience for trying to save money all the time.

 So, I decided to start using a lot more non-coupon ways to save money. 🙂 These non-coupon ways to save on groceries are going to be perfect for the family that just doesn’t have as much time to coupon, or perhaps doesn’t see a lot of products they would use with coupons for them.
-Take advantage of these tips and start saving more money on your grocery budget right away:
+Take advantage of these ways to save money and start saving more money on your grocery budget goal ,set saving goals on your bank savings account right away:

 21 Non-Coupon Ways To Save On Groceries